Llangefni: Railways

+Demographics

+According to the 2021 Census, the community of Llangefni was recorded at 5,795 residents.
+The ethnic make up of the local population was recorded at 98% White British, 0.7% Asian British, 0.7% Mixed Race and 0.2% Black British.
+The religious makeup of the community was 54.2% Christian, 43.9% No Religion, 1.4% Muslim and other religions made up the rest of the composition.

 Sport

-The local association football club, Llangefni Town, was promoted to the Welsh Premier League at the end of the 2006–07 season, but relegated one season later.
+The local association football club, Llangefni Town, was promoted to the Welsh Premier League at the end of the 2006–07 season, but was relegated one season later.

 The local rugby club is Llangefni RFC, which plays in the WRU leagues.
 The club recently gained promotion to Division 2 West, but the WRU then decided to demote the club back to Division 4 North Wales league.

 Welsh language skills

 According to the 2011 Census, Llangefni is the community with the highest percentage of Welsh speakers on the Isle of Anglesey, and the 6th highest in Wales.
 80.7% of residents aged three and over reported being able to speak Welsh in the 2011 Census, as compared to 83.8% reporting being able to do so in the 2001 Census.
 91.6% of those born in Wales could speak Welsh.